-If one of your most nostalgic and all-time favourite snacks isn’t banana bread, then who are you?
+If one of your all-time favourite snacks isn’t banana bread, who are you?
+Really, though?

 I wish I could say that I was an active child and that playing a plethora of sports was part of my afternoon routine as a primary schooler, but the truth is that I was never fond of anything that involved physically moving for the sake of it.
 All I wanted to do was write stories, read books and teenage magazines (the latter of which I was at least seven years too young for and would secretly buy despite my Mum’s efforts to shield me from sealed sections), listen to my Discman (So Fresh FTW), and attend Spy Club meetings and missions with Mitch, my Top Secret Agent partner, neighbour, and childhood bestie.

 But before any of the above, my afternoon snack ritual took place.
 I’d barge through the front door at 3:45pm, throw four slices of Brumby’s banana bread in the toaster before I’d even put my bag down, then smother them with so much butter and honey that it would all run down my chin and forearms as I took each bite.
 Portion control wasn’t one of my strong suits as a prepubescent.